bitdust-io/devel/README.md

 All your data is encrypted before it leaves your computer with a private key your computer generates.
 No one else can read your data, even BitDust Team!
 Recover data is only one way - download the necessary pieces from computers of other peers and decrypt them with your private key.

 BitDust is written in Python using pure Twisted framework and published under GNU AGPLv3.

+#### Current status

+Current project stage is about to only research opportunities of building a holistic eco-system that protects your privacy in the network by establishing p2p communications of users and maximize distribution of information flows in the network.

+At the moment exists a very limited alpha version of the BitDust software.
+We decided to publish those earlier works to verify/test/share our ideas and experiments with other people.